dvkjain/sea_project/README.md

 ## Train command

-With the train command, .xlsx and .csv files can be used to train and neural network models, using sklearn.
+With the train command, .xlsx and .csv files can be used to train and regression neural network models, using sklearn.
 The target variable must always be the last column.

 Supported scalers: MinMax scaling, Standard scaling, and logarithmic scaling.
 Supported activation functions: ReLU, tanh, logistic (sigmoid), and identity.